The NonResident Tax Help Group & Appalachian State University International Tax Clinic

 For AppState Members: 1099-G forms for North Carolina Income Tax Refunds are sent by postal mail no later than January 31.
 Form 1099-G reports the amount of the tax refund you received from the North Carolina Department of Revenue from a prior tax year.
 For example, your 2024 Form 1099-G reports the refund on your 2023 North Carolina tax return.
 You will not receive a Form 1099-G if your North Carolina refund was less than $10 or you did not itemize your deductions on your federal return.

 1099-B: This form reports the sales of stocks, mutual funds, commodities, and other securities, along with any tax that has been withheld.
-Please note that this form is out of scope for our clinic this year.
-We have a guide that you can use, and the software will support this form and information, but we cannot provide assistance in our tax appointments with how to properly report this income on your return.
+Note that nonresidents will report this income on schedule NEC, not the standard Schedule D and form 8949.

 1099-DIV: This form reports dividends received from U.S. stocks and mutual funds, along with any tax that has been withheld.